 The answer is “no.”

-Why TRIButyrate is the best way to obtain butyrate
+Why Postbiotics TRIButyrate is the best

 Postbiotics TRIButyrate is the superior patented form of butyrate.
 It is hands down – the most effective and efficient way to transport butyrate to your colon.
 (Tributyrin is the natural form of butyrate found in butter.)
 After years of research, scientists have combined 3 Butyrate molecules with a glycerol molecule to create a radically more effective version of this “optimal” short-chain fatty acid.50 And that’s how TRIButyrate was created.

 With Viscera-3, this superior form of TRIbutyrate is time-released directly into your lower colon (the only place it can provide all the above life-changing gut health benefits).
 It is three times more potent than the weak short-chain fatty acids created by fiber alone.
 Along with TRIButyrate, Viscera-3 contains the SLIMGut Earth Minerals Matrix™ and the SLIMGut Garden Blend™.
 Together, their powerful multi-factor effect on gut health leads to less gas, constipation, bloating, and of course faster setpoint weight loss!
 No increasing your fiber intake required.

 This patented nutrient is the fastest, easiest and most effective way to poop a more normal, healthier stool and enjoy a slimmer, less bloated waist in just 48 hours!

 Now with Viscera-3 (Rights Reserved by SANE) you can save time and money by leaving behind the old 5-step process for gut health.
 As a reminder, when you eat fiber (prebiotics), it travels through the gastrointestinal system.
 When it gets to your colon, it is fermented by beneficial bacteria (probiotics).
-This bacteria then excretes postbiotic metabolites — including that all-important nutrient — which Harvard doctors describe as an “optimal” short-chain fatty acid.
+This live bacteria then excretes postbiotic metabolites — including that all-important nutrient — which Harvard doctors describe as an “optimal” short-chain fatty acid.

 With SANE’s top postbiotics line, Viscera-3, you can do away with this inefficient 5-step process and transport this patented , more effective and bioavailable form of butyrate straight to your colon.
 It’s quick and easy — and it helps fix so many of your digestive and bathroom issues, such as gas and bloating.
 It works for your overall health, too.